Rori Donaghy

-Rori Donaghy is a Public Policy Manager at Meta.
+Rori Donaghy, born September 1986, is a Public Policy Manager at Meta.
 He was previously a news editor with the Middle East Eye and was the Director of the Emirates Centre for Human Rights between March 2012 and March 2014, a UK human rights organisation centred on the United Arab Emirates (UAE).

 In his capacity as ECHR Director, Donaghy was interviewed by major media in the UK including the BBC World Service and BBC Radio 5 and his writing appeared in The Guardian and The Huffington Post.

 In April 2012, Donaghy visited the UAE where he interviewed Emiratis claiming to be victims of human rights abuses.